-Our monthly interfaith community service projects include several hours of volunteer work at a local Habitat for Humanity building site or soup kitchen, with some time beforehand for introductions, to get to know each other, and an hour afterward for a structured interfaith dialogue.
+Our interfaith community service projects include volunteer work at a local Habitat for a Humanity building site, with opportunities for students to get to know each other, and participate in interfaith dialogue.

 Want to get involved?